Adaptivedesign-AI/survey-anchored-adolescent-digital-twins/README.md

 ## Notes on data release

 - YRBS: this repo includes the mapping table, item JSON, and the stratified cohort file used for the experiments.
 - YouTube: this repo includes the video list and the full scene-extraction and knowledge-base pipeline.
-Depending on your setup, you may need to fetch transcripts locally before running the enrichment scripts.

 ## Intended use